-15 best Christmas markets around the world
+The world's 15 best Christmas markets

 courtesy Birmingham Toolkit

 England's second city isn't the first place you'd expect to find a traditional Christmas Market.
 But buzzing Birmingham boasts "the largest authentic German Christmas Market outside of Germany or Austria."

 Held in Victoria Square until December 24, Birmingham emulates its continental rivals with 180 stalls selling everything from jewelry to handmade toys.